FairRootGroup/FairRoot/README.md

 3. Install the template:

-   you need to copy the  [project template] (https://github.com/FairRootGroup/FairRoot/tree/dev/templates/project_template)to you own directory
+   you need to copy the  [project template] (https://github.com/FairRootGroup/FairRoot/tree/dev/templates/project_template) to you own directory

     ```bash
     # Set the shell variable FAIRROOTPATH to the FairRoot installation directory